 Simpler houses

-There is a Broad Ripple area in Indianapolis - it's a fairy tale in a fairy tale!
-Located in the north of the city, it is a hub for alternative designers, organic stores, jazz cafes and vinyl sales centers.
+There is a neighborhood called Broad Ripple in Indianapolis - it's a fairy tale within a fairy tale!
+Located in the north of the city, it is a hub of alternative designers, organic food stores, jazz cafes and vinyl record distribution centers.
 In general, vegetarians like me like it here.
-Nearby there is the long Monon trail for cyclists and those who like to run or just walk.
+Nearby is the long Monon Trail for cyclists and those who like to run or just walk.

 Waterfowl